 Any information you provide to ISoP will not be used in ways to which you have not consented.
 Any and all of the information collected at this site will be kept confidential.
 We do not sell or share email addresses or any other visitor information with third parties (for exceptions see below).

-We occasionally disclose your personal data (name, organisation, job title, country and e-mail address) to partners such as conference organisers, training coordinators, chapters & special interest groups for purposes described in section 1.
+We occasionally disclose your personal data (name, organisation, job title, country and e-mail address) to partners such as conference organisers, training coordinators, chapters & special interest groups (which may include non-ISoP Members) for purposes described in section 1.

 Springer International Publishing / Adis

 For the purpose of electronic distribution of the Drug Safety journal as part of an ISoP membership and based on a contract between ISoP and Springer International Publishing / Adis, ISoP will forward your registered e-mail contact to Springer publishers.
 The processing of the data itself and rendering of the e-mail services can be performed by a non-Springer company or its related companies, as contractually agreed.

 Information about relevant Drug Safety journal activities (like e.g. so-called TOC – Table of Content – or other alerts) will be sent to ISoP members by e-mail, unless you ask for them not to be sent.

 Transfer of Data

 ISoP works with third parties to support its activities (training, meeting) and/or services (re registration, sponsorship, hotel booking, airplane tickets, badges provider etc), and in particular regarding the organisation of the Annual Meetings where personal data would be shared by third parties such as a Professional Conference Organizer (PCO).